 Hero’s – Kevin Lamp says there was a Hero’s Sandwich Shop in this area and he is usually right on these things.
 Anybody else have info to share?

 Theo’s – owned by the Theodore family.
-This place was well known for their sub
+This place was well known for their sub sandiwches in the mid-to-late 1970s and early 1980s.

 Chicken Delight — 11292 Los Alamitos Blvd.
 (Open as early as June 1963-still there in March 1965) Don’t cook tonight call Chicken Delight, we deliver!!
-And check out the phone number — still using the
+And check out the phone number — still using the GEneva prefix before they went over to all numbers.

 - Papa Murphy’s – 11296 Los Alamitos Blvd.
 (2013-2018) – a popular take-home cook it pizza shop, operated by Mark and Rosalyn Finegan.
 They closed shop in 2018 when the landlord raised the rents dramatically.
 Are still looking for a local operation.